EvoVGM: a Deep Variational Generative Model for Evolutionary Parameter Estimation: Abstract

 \section{Abstract}

 Most evolutionary-oriented deep generative models do not explicitly consider the underlying evolutionary dynamics of biological sequences as it is performed within the Bayesian phylogenetic inference framework.
-In this study, we propose a method for a deep variational Bayesian generative model that jointly approximates the true posterior of local biological evolutionary parameters and generates sequence alignments.
-Moreover, it is instantiated and tuned for continuous-time Markov chain substitution models such as JC69 and GTR.
-We train the model via a low-variance variational objective function and a gradient ascent algorithm.
-Here, we show the consistency and effectiveness of the method on synthetic sequence alignments simulated with several evolutionary scenarios and on a real virus sequence alignment.
+In this study, we propose a method for a deep variational Bayesian generative model (EvoVGM) that jointly approximates the true posterior of local evolutionary parameters and generates sequence alignments.
+Moreover, it is instantiated and tuned for continuous-time Markov chain substitution models such as JC69, K80 and GTR.
+We train the model via a low-variance stochastic estimator and a gradient ascent algorithm.
+Here, we analyze the consistency and effectiveness of EvoVGM on synthetic sequence alignments simulated with several evolutionary scenarios and different sizes.
+Finally, we highlight the robustness of a fine-tuned EvoVGM model using a sequence alignment of gene S of coronaviruses.